Are You Emotionally Intelligent At Work? 3 Insights On Why You Should Step Up Your Game

 Is this big enough of an issue that requires a conversation with the boss?

 Does this ring a bell?

 Keeping emotions in check is viewed as an essential piece to success in the workplace.
 At least historically.
 But that doesn’t mean ignoring your feelings and hoping they will go away.
-Stress which leads to fight-or-flight response may look differently in the workplace than at home.
+Stress which leads to fight-or-flight response may look different in the workplace than at home.
 So, processing the emotions without building up to a heart attack or taking it out on the people at home it’s an important skill and sign of intelligence.

 In this post, I would like to also touch on one particular group of people that could benefit from some additional help in the department.
 It’s the people that are generally avoidant and dismissive of emotions, which is not the same thing as not affected by emotions.

 Of course, being cool like a cucumber is well, pretty desirable.
-There are some general advantages of being emotionally avoidant such as the fact that these individuals are very task-oriented so they get a lot of stuff done.
+There are some general advantages to being emotionally avoidant such as the fact that these individuals are very task-oriented so they get a lot of stuff done.
 They avoid emotions, which means they stay away from drama, so they are very efficient.
 They generally have great product-knowledge because they like facts, analytics, and things that don’t talk back to you.
 They obviously work best on individual tasks rather than team projects.

 Conversely, they are a little bit of a party pooper.
 They are reserved in communication, have low empathy, they are skeptical, have no patience, they are critical, abrupt, demanding of self and others, and even aggressive when things don’t go according to their agenda.
 These are usually found in jobs such as accountants, engineers, architects, product specialists, and project managers.